-All sugars, both brown and white included, start as sap in tropical sugarcane plants.
-Those are crushed, and the juice is extracted.
-It is then heated– a process that yields molasses.
-That molasses contains very dark sugar crystals.
-Manufacturers spin that in a centrifuge and the molasses is removed.
-The final product is white sugar.
+Typically, sugar is created from tropical sugarcane plants.
+They are crushed and their juice is extracted.
+It is then heated in a process that yields molasses.
+The molasses contains very dark sugar crystals.
+Manufacturers spin that in a centrifuge to remove the molasses and produce white sugar.

-- Brown sugar can be purchased in a variety of colors ranging from light to dark brown.
-The flavor here is very strong and it seems soft and moist right out of the package.
-Decades ago, brown sugar was simply white sugar before all of the molasses was taken out.
-These days, though, brown sugar is white sugar where the molasses has been added back into the mix.
-The darker the sugar, the more molasses in the package.
+- Brown sugar is available in a variety of colors, ranging from light to dark brown.
+The flavor of brown sugar is very strong and should be soft and moist right out of the packaging.
+Decades ago, brown sugar was simply white sugar before all of the molasses was taken out, but now it is white sugar combine with the molasses that was separated from the original sugarcane.
+The darker the brown sugar, the more molasses is in the mixture.

-In most cases, you can use brown and white sugar interchangeably, but you may notice a real difference in the texture of your baked goods.
-Remember that brown sugar is naturally moister, so you can bet that your baked goods with be a bit softer and moister as well.
-What’s more is that your baked goods may come out slightly darker than you’d expected if you use brown sugar instead of the more traditional white sugar.
-The level of sweetness in your baked goods, though, won’t change even if you use them interchangeably.
+In most cases, you can use brown sugar and white sugar interchangeably.
+However, you may notice a difference in the texture of your baked goods.
+Brown sugar is naturally moist, so using it will result in baked goods that are softer and moister.
+Also, your baked goods may come out darker than you would have expected if you use brown sugar in place of granulated white sugar.

-For years, many have believed the urban legend that brown sugar is healthier than white sugar, but that’s simply not the case.
-The amount of nutrients in the molasses added back to the sugar is minuscule, so you’re not actually getting a healthier product.
-Moreover, though, these days, the molasses is added back in to make brown sugar, so you’re actually getting a more refined product with brown sugar because of the process of extracting and recombining the molasses with the white sugar.
+For years, many have believed the urban legend that brown sugar is healthier than white sugar, but that is simply not true.
+The amount of nutrients in the molasses which gets added back into the white sugar is minuscule, so it is not a healthier product.
+In fact, you are actually getting a more refined product with brown sugar because of the process of extracting and recombining the molasses with the white sugar.

-If you do wish to substitute brown sugar for white sugar while you’re baking, there are several things you may want to do.
-First, remember, brown sugar contains more moisture, so you may need to decrease other wet ingredients in your recipe or increase some of your dry ingredients to compensate.
+If you do wish to substitute brown sugar for white sugar while baking, there are a few things to consider.
+First, since brown sugar contains more moisture, you may need to slightly decrease the amount of wet ingredients in your recipe or slightly increase some of your dry ingredients to compensate.
 Second, think carefully about texture.
-If you’re trying to bake a cake, you want it to be fairly dry, so stay with a white sugar.
-If you’re doing a fruit quick bread like a banana or a zucchini bread, you may want a moist, rich texture, so brown sugar can be the perfect way to go.
+If you are trying to bake a cake, it should be relatively dry, so stick with granulated white sugar.
+If you are baking fruit bread-like banana bread-you may want a moist, rich texture; so brown sugar may be the right choice.